michellevit/Favicon-Converter/README.txt

 ----------
-2. How to Run the Generator:
+4. How to Run the Generator:

 - Save a .png file to the project folder
   * Note: make sure there are no other .png files in the folder
 - Double-click the 'run-generator.bat' file
 - The favicon will appear in the project folder (of file type .ico)
-  * Note: This converter will not resize the image, so make sure the input file has the correct dimensions
+  * Note: This converter will not resize the image, so make sure the input file has the correct dimensions (recommended: 32px x 32px)

 ----------
-3. Credits
+5. Credits

 Michelle Flandin